chrisns/talks/PodSecurityPolicyIsDeadLongLive.md

 ---

-# Wait, what about </br>Pod Security Standards </br>and the</br> Pod Security Admission?
+# Wait, what about </br>Pod Security Standards </br>&</br> Pod Security Admission?

 <!--
-There is an 'in tree' answer i.e. built in to Kubernetes, so why am I not going to just point at that, grab my drink and walk off.
+There is an 'in tree' answer i.e. built in to Kubernetes, so why am I not pointing at that, grabbing my drink and walk off?
 Pod Security Standards are most easily thought of as three rigidly defined predefined Pod Security Policies -->